siemens/ix/packages/documentation/docs/controls/_pane_styleguide.md

 ## Behavior
 - **Interaction**: Inline panes take a bar appearance when collapsed containing the title and the expand button.
 Users can expand inline panes by pressing on the expand button.
 To expand floating panes, users typically click on a button or another interactive component within the main content.
 They can close floating panes by either pressing on the button on the right side of the header or clicking outside of the pane area.
 This removes the pane from their view.
 - **Overflow**: When content extends the available space within the pane, scrollbars appear.
 The header stays fixed at the top while users can scroll the content area.
-- **Stacking**: When users expand multiple panes of the same variant and position, panes stack up.
-Inline panes stack ...
-Floating panes **Fill in final behavior**
+- **Stacking**: When users expand multiple panes within a pane layout, panes are stacked.
 - **Placement**: We typically fit a pane layout within the complete content area of a page bounded by the applications header on top and the navigation menu on the left.
 - **Responsiveness**: On large and medium size screens, all panes have a maximum width or height of `50%` of the screen.
 On small screens, all panes have full width and expand to full height.
 The header and navigation menu are visible.
 We show collapsed left and right panes on the top and bottom for a more efficient use of space.